functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

 presented at the workshop by one of the authors, but in special cases we may consider remote presentation.

-The official publication date is the date the proceedings are made available in the ACM Digital Library.
-This date may be up to two weeks prior to the first day of the workshop.
+The official publication date is the date the papers are made available in the ACM Digital Library.
+This date may be up to two weeks prior to the first day of the conference.
+The official publication date affects the deadline for any patent filings related to published work.

 ## Program Chairs